Weyerhaeuser Timber Co. Fairbanks Morse H12-44 Diesel Electric Locomotive WTC 1

 Weyerhaeuser retired the 1 in the mid 1970s and it was sold to Pacific Transportation Service.
 The Northwest Railway Museum purchased the #1 in 1987.

-In late 2009 the locomotive was moved into the Conservation and Restoration Center for rehabiliation.
+In late 2009 the locomotive was moved into the Conservation and Restoration Workshop for rehabiliation.
 The locomotive is receiving electrical work, engine work, and will be repainted.
 Work is planned for completion by Winter 2011.